-SA FETY RULES FOR WORK IN BIOCHEMICAL LABORATORY .
-3 1.
+SA FETY RULES FOR WORK IN BIOCHEMICAL LABORATORY 3 1.
 INTRODUCTION TO PRACTICAL WORK.
 INTRODUCTION TO BIOCHEMISTRY.
-THE STRUCTURE OF AMINO ACIDS AND PEPTIDES.
-DETERMINATION OF THE PROTEIN CONTENT IN BIOLOGICAL FLUIDS .
-4 2.
+THE STRUCTURE OF PEPTIDES.
+DETERMINATION OF THE PROTEIN CONTENT IN BIOLOGICAL FLUIDS 4 2.
 STRUCTURE AND FUNCTIONS OF PROTEINS.
 PHYSICAL AND CHEMICAL PROPERTIES OF PROTEINS.
-REACTIONS OF PROTEIN SEDIMENTATION .
-5 3.
+REACTIONS OF PROTEIN SEDIMENTATION 5 3.
 METHODS OF SEPARATION, ISOLATION AND PURIFICATION OF PROTEINS.
 COMPOUND PROTEINS.
-GEL FILTRATION .
-7 4.
+GEL FILTRATION 7 4.
 ENZYMES.
 CLASSIFICATION, STRUCTURE, PROPERTIES.
-EFFECT OF VARIOUS FACTORS ON ENZYME ACTIVITY .
-8 5.
+EFFECT OF VARIOUS FACTORS ON ENZYME ACTIVITY 8 5.
 REGULATION OF ENZYME ACTIVITY.
-DETERMINATION OF ENZYME ACTIVITY .
-11 6.
-COLLOQUIUM "THE CHEMISTRY OF PROTEINS, ENZYMES" .
-13 7.
+DETERMINATION OF ENZYME ACTIVITY 11 6.
+COLLOQUIUM "THE CHEMISTRY OF PROTEINS, ENZYMES" 13 7.
 INTRODUCTION TO METABOLISM.
 CENTRAL METABOLIC PATHWAYS (OXIDATIVE DECARBOXILATION OF PYRUVATE.
 CITRIC ACID CYCLE).
-EVALUATION OF TCA CYCLE FUNCTIONING .
-14 8.
+EVALUATION OF TCA CYCLE FUNCTIONING 14 8.
 BIOLOGICAL OXIDATION.
 OXIDATIVE PHOSPHORYLATION.
 PATHWAYS OF OXYGEN UTILIZATION BY CELLS.
-STUDYING OF OXIDATIVE PHOSPHORYLATION .
-16 9.
+STUDYING OF OXIDATIVE PHOSPHORYLATION 16 9.
 DIGESTION OF CARBOHYDRATES.
 GLYCOGENESIS AND GLYCOGENOLYSIS.
 GLYCOLYSIS.
-DETECTION OF ALCOHOLIC FERMENTATION PRODUCTS .
-17 10.
+DETECTION OF ALCOHOLIC FERMENTATION PRODUCTS 17 10.
 METABOLIC PATHWAYS OF PYRUVATE.
 GLUCONEOGENESIS.
 AEROBIC OXIDATION OF GLUCOSE TO END-PRODUCTS (CO 2 AND H 2 O).
-DETERMINATION OF PYRUVATE IN THE URINE .
-18 11.
+DETERMINATION OF PYRUVATE IN THE URINE 18 11.
 SECONDARY PATHWAYS OF GLUCOSE METABOLISM.
-DETERMINATION OF BLOOD GLUCOSE .
-20 12.
-COLLOQUIUM "INTRODUCTION TO METABOLISM, CENTRAL METABOLIC PATHWAYS, BIOLOGICAL OXIDATION, OXIDATIVE PHOSPHORYLATION, CARBOHYDRATE METABOLISM" .
-21 13.
+DETERMINATION OF BLOOD GLUCOSE 20 12.
+COLLOQUIUM "INTRODUCTION TO METABOLISM, CENTRAL METABOLIC PATHWAYS, BIOLOGICAL OXIDATION, OXIDATIVE PHOSPHORYLATION, CARBOHYDRATE METABOLISM" 21 13.
 LIPID METABOLISM.
 DIGESTION AND RE-SYNTHESIS.
 TRANSPORT OF EXOGENOUS LIPIDS.
-EVALUATION OF LIPASE ACTIVITY .
-22 14.
+EVALUATION OF LIPASE ACTIVITY 22 14.
 LIPID TRANSPORT IN BLOOD.
 CHOLESTEROL METABOLISM.
 STORAGE AND MOBILIZATION OF LIPIDS.
-DETERMINATION OF PLASMA β-LIPOPROTEINS .
-24 15.
+DETERMINATION OF PLASMA β-LIPOPROTEINS 24 15.
 INTRACELLULAR METABOLISM OF FATTY ACIDS.
 KETONE BODIES.
-DETERMINATION OF CHOLESTEROL IN SERUM .
-25 16.
-COLLOQUIUM "LIPID METABOLISM" .
-27 DIGESTION AND ABSORPTION OF PROTEINS.
+DETERMINATION OF CHOLESTEROL IN SERUM 25 16.
+COLLOQUIUM "LIPID METABOLISM" 27 DIGESTION AND ABSORPTION OF PROTEINS.
 ANALYSIS OF GASTRIC JUICE 18.
 INTRACELLULAR AMINO ACID METABOLISM.
 DETOXIFICATION OF AMMONIA.
-DETERMINATION OF NONPROTEIN NITROGEN IN BLOOD AND UREA IN URINE .
-29
+DETERMINATION OF NONPROTEIN NITROGEN IN BLOOD AND UREA IN URINE 29

-19. NUCLEOPROTEINS CHEMISTRY AND METABOLISM.
-DETERMINATION OF URIC ACID IN URINE .
-31 20.
+19. NUCLEOPROTEINS METABOLISM.
+DETERMINATION OF URIC ACID IN URINE 31 20.
 MATRIX BIOSYNTHESES (SYNTHESIS OF DNA, RNA, PROTEIN).
-ANALYSIS OF YEAST NUCLEOPROTEIN HYDROLYSIS PRODUCTS .
-32 21.
+ANALYSIS OF YEAST NUCLEOPROTEIN HYDROLYSIS PRODUCTS 32 21.
 COLLOQUIUM "METABOLISM OF SIMPLE PROTEINS AND NUCLEOPROTEINS.
-SYNTHESIS OF DNA, RNA AND PROTEIN" .
-33 22.
+SYNTHESIS OF DNA, RNA AND PROTEIN" 33 22.
 HORMONES.
 GENERAL CHARACTERISTIC AND PECULIARITIES OF BIOLOGICAL ACTION.
-QUALITATIVE REACTIONS FOR HORMONES .
-34 23.
+QUALITATIVE REACTIONS FOR HORMONES 34 23.
 BIOCHEMISTRY OF HORMONES.
 GLUCOSE TOLERANCE TEST .
-37 24.
+36 24.
 BIOCHEMISTRY OF THE LIVER.
-DETERMINATION OF TOTAL BILIRUBIN IN SERUM .
-39 25.
+DETERMINATION OF TOTAL BILIRUBIN IN SERUM 39 25.
 INTEGRATION OF METABOLISM.
-EFFECT OF HORMONES ON BLOOD GLUCOSE CONTENT .
-40 26.
+EFFECT OF HORMONES ON BLOOD GLUCOSE CONTENT 40 26.
 COLLOQUIUM "HORMONES.
 BIOCHEMISTRY OF THE LIVER.
 INTEGRATION OF METABOLISM" .
 41 27.
-PHYSICAL AND CHEMICAL PROPERTIES OF THE BLOOD.
+BLOOD PROTEINS.
+RESPIRATORY FUNCTION OF BLOOD.
 HEMOGLOBINOSES.
 STUDYING OF SERUM BUFFER PROPERTIES.
-DETERMINATION OF CHLORIDES IN SERUM .
-43 28.
-BLOOD PLASMA PROTEINS.
+DETERMINATION OF CHLORIDES IN SERUM 42 28.
 BLOOD CLOTTING SYSTEM.
 SEPARATION OF SERUM PROTEINS BY ELECTROPHORESIS ON ACETYLCELLULOSE.
 DETERMINATION OF CALCIUM IN PLASMA .
 44 29.
 BIOCHEMISTRY OF NUTRITION.
 ROLE OF PROTEINS, FATS, CARBOHYDRATES, VITAMINS.
 QUALITATIVE REACTIONS FOR VITAMINS.
-DETERMINATION OF VITAMIN C IN URINE .
-48 30.
+DETERMINATION OF VITAMIN C IN URINE 30.
 BIOCHEMISTRY OF NUTRITION.
 MINERAL SUBSTANCES.
-REGULATION OF WATER-ELECTROLYTE BALANCE DETERMINATION OF SODIUM AND POTASSIUM IN SERUM .
-51 31.
+REGULATION OF WATER-ELECTROLYTE BALANCE DETERMINATION OF SODIUM AND POTASSIUM IN SERUM 50 31.
 COLLOQUIUM "BIOCHEMISTRY OF NUTRITION.
 BIOCHEMISTRY OF THE BLOOD.
-WATER-MINERAL METABOLISM" .
-52 32.
+WATER-MINERAL METABOLISM" 51 32.
 BIOCHEMISTRY OF THE URINE.
-DETERMINATION OF THE URINE PHYSIOLOGICAL AND PATHOLOGICAL COMPONENTS .
-54 33.
+DETERMINATION OF THE URINE PHYSIOLOGICAL AND PATHOLOGICAL COMPONENTS 53 33.
 CONTROL OVER PRACTICAL SKILLS OF BIOCHEMICAL ANALYSIS.
 COLOR REACTIONS FOR PROTEIN AND AMINO ACIDS.
-DETERMINATION OF TOTAL PROTEIN IN SERUM BY BIURET METHOD .
-57 34.
-CONTROL OVER PRACTICAL SKILLS OF BIOCHEMICAL ANALYSIS: ANALYSIS OF GASTRIC JUICE AND URINE .
-59 AMINATION QUESTIONS FOR INTERNATIONAL MEDICAL STUDENTS .
-60 Sup pplement 1.
+DETERMINATION OF TOTAL PROTEIN IN SERUM BY BIURET METHOD 56 34.
+CONTROL OVER PRACTICAL SKILLS OF BIOCHEMICAL ANALYSIS: ANALYSIS OF GASTRIC JUICE AND URINE 58 AMINATION QUESTIONS FOR INTERNATIONAL MEDICAL STUDENTS 59 oplement 1.
 Some biochemical parameters and constants of blood serum .
-61
+60